sfrunza/sfrunza/README.md

 # 👋 Hey, I'm sfrunza

 I'm a web developer who turns ☕ into code and bugs into features.
-I build modern, clean, and user-friendly web apps — mostly with React, TypeScript, and Ruby on Rails.
+I build modern, clean, and user-friendly web apps — mostly with React and TypeScript.

 ---